Museum Exhibition Invisible Showcases

 Most manufacturers’ showcases can light objects at the top of the case, but once shelves and objects are added, problems start to build, casting shadows on objects lower down in the showcase.

-Understanding how to get the best from the latest LED micro spots, Bluetooth dimming control, lighting lux levels, and magnetic tracks and where to place these for optimum lighting is an art form and not something I would suggest people do without seeking professional assistance.
+Understanding how to get the most from the latest LED micro spots, Bluetooth dimming control, lighting lux levels, and magnetic tracks and where to place them for optimum lighting is an art form.
+I would not suggest people do it without professional assistance.

 Similarly, it is essential to consider conservation when displaying artefacts in a museum.
 This includes ensuring that the temperature, humidity, and light exposure are maintained at appropriate levels and can be monitored effectively.

 As a designer, one of my core beliefs is that museum display cases should have elegant, strong, and flexible shelving that appears invisible to the viewer.
-These shelves should appear to float in mid-air without any visible support, and when removed, should leave no trace of their existence.
+These shelves should appear to float in mid-air without any visible support and, when removed, leave no trace of their existence.
 By implementing this approach, there is no need for unsightly triangular brackets that detract from the beauty of the artefacts on display.
-Instead, the focus remains on the objects themselves, allowing visitors to fully appreciate their splendour and significance.
+Instead, the focus remains on the objects, allowing visitors to appreciate their splendour and significance fully.

 Ultimately, a skilled museum designer should work closely with the client to develop a comprehensive understanding of their goals and wishes.
 They should provide expert advice and guidance, and deliver a concept that exceeds expectations and wows visitors.

-Once you place a piece of glass or acrylic between the visitor and the exhibit, a physical barrier is formed.
+Once a piece of glass or acrylic is placed between the visitor and the exhibit, a physical barrier is formed.

 If you have a touring exhibition, you will, of course, have a different shopping list of boxes to tick for a permanent museum display.